bond005/smart_chunker/README.md

 Breaking Changes
 -------

+**Breaking changes in version 0.0.4**
+- The bug at the long text processing is fixed.
+- The tokenization components are refactored.

 **Breaking changes in version 0.0.3**
 - The chunking process has been optimized by placing the call to the reranker outside the recursive portion of the process.